 His work has appeared in live performances at MoMA PS1, the Kennedy Center, and Eyebeam Art + Technology Center, as well as several international festivals.

-Dan, AKA: “that guy” you call when you need help figuring something out.
-His love for experimenting, hacking, and talking shop have made Dan a professional troubleshooter with a wide and versatile skill set, always ready to solve both creative and technical problems.
+Dan’s love for experimenting, hacking, and finding the right tool for the job has made him a professional troubleshooter, always ready to solve both creative and technical problems.
 He has a lot of flashlights.

 With over a decade of experience in nonprofit management, Emily joined Really Useful Media in 2009 to combine two of her passions: mission-driven work and documentary storytelling.